 The IPv6 Program is offered solely online.
 Program content will consist of instructor-led online video, reading materials, online discussions, homework assignments, hands-on labs and a final case study project.
 Networking labs will allow for the application of theoretical concepts.
 Students will run specialized software on their home networks and will also connect to DePaul University's infrastructure to remotely configure and test small networks of IPv6 devices.

 download the program's brochure.

 Sample content for the IPv6 Program is also available-click here to view.

 Dates & Location

-On-campus section: There are no class meetings on campus.
-Class content is presented online, via content modules made available at specific dates through the program, beginning Jan.
-6, 2016.
+Online section: There are no class meetings on campus.
+Class content is presented online, via content modules made available at specific dates through the program.

 Each program requires a $40.00 (non-refundable) application fee that can be paid online (via credit card) during the online application process.
 If you need to pay this fee by check or money order, please make the check or money order payable to DePaul University and send it to:

 DePaul University Institute for Professional Development

 Textbooks are a separate purchase to be made by students.

 Reading materials for certificate programs consist of textbooks and supplementary handouts.
 Textbook readings are considered preparatory in nature and are typically assigned prior to lectures; supplementary handouts are frequently distributed to provide additional information.